 Spot Dancing in Tango

-Progressive dances, such as the foxtrot and waltz, are danced on the large dance floor of a ballroom.
-Such a floor is typically divided into two sections: the outer traveling lanes for progressive dancing and the inner or center floor for spot dancing.
+Progressive dances like the foxtrot and waltz are typically danced on large ballroom floors, which are divided into two zones: the outer lanes for traveling dancers and the center area for spot dancing.
 Dancing progressive dances requires following certain rules, such as traveling counterclockwise around the dance floor, avoiding moving against traffic, maintaining the flow, refraining from spot dancing that could disrupt traffic, minimizing lane changes, moving to the center for spot dancing or practicing new steps, avoiding traveling through the center, keeping a proper distance from the couple ahead, adapting patterns to accommodate traffic, not focusing on completing a pattern if a collision can result, and refraining from forcing your way to overtake others.

 Spot dances, such as disco and salsa, are danced in a fixed area.
-These dances can be danced on smaller floors like those in restaurants or bars.
+These dances can be danced on much smaller floors, such as those found in bars or restaurants.
 Dancing spot dances on a small floor involves a different set of rules, including staying in your designated spot or slot, using minimal space, avoiding drifting around the floor, maintaining a compact dance hold or embrace, taking small steps, refraining from dangerous movements, respecting others’ dance spaces, and avoiding pushing or elbowing your way around.

-This issue arises partly because many students in the US are not taught to dance tango as if they were on a coffee table.
-They are trained to dance on spacious floors, which is not reflective of how tango is danced in Buenos Aires, where dance floors are often tightly packed.
-As tango grows in popularity in the US, crowded milongas are becoming more common, necessitating a shift to more compact dancing techniques.
+This issue often arises because many tango students in the U.S. are not taught to dance tango as if they were on a coffee table.
+They are trained to dance on spacious floors.
+But as tango grows in popularity stateside, crowded milongas are becoming more common, necessitating a shift to more compact dancing techniques.
 Dancing tango as a spot dance requires a different skill set, including close embrace, small steps, a focus on synchronization over flashy performance, greater mastery of dissociation, and refined floor-crafting abilities.
 It also demands that dancers prioritize music and emotional connection over movements and impressions.
 Without these abilities, a dancer’s tango education remains incomplete.

 February 27, 2016